Picture credit: Dean Ward (IFY Community)

 Wakefield was once an extremely popular place to go shopping.
 Like everywhere else, it’s no longer as busy as it once was; however it does still boast some impressive shopping areas.

-The Ridings opened on the 17th of October in 1983.
-This shopping centre was one of the first in the UK.
-People travelled across Yorkshire to visit the new shopping centre.
-They were even queuing to get in.
+The Ridings opened on the 17th of October in 1983 and was one of the first in the UK.
+People travelled across Yorkshire to visit the new shopping centre and were even queuing to get in.

 On the 6th of May in 2011, Trinity Walk opened in Wakefield.
 This shopping centre is partially enclosed allowing people to visit no matter the weather.

 Trinity Walk is home to major stores such as Next, New Look, and Pandora.
-As a result, many jobs have been created.
+As a result, many jobs have been created within the city.

 Wakefield Market was originally located outside of the bus station.
 In May 2008, a market hall was built.
-More recently, the market moved outside of the cathedral.
-It’s open Thursday to Saturday 8:30am to 4pm.
+More recently, the market moved outside of the cathedral and is open Thursday to Saturday 8:30am to 4pm.

 Since moving locations, the market hall has been put to other uses.
 It now hosts events including the Festival of the Moon.